Ancient Global Empire Before the Catastrophe: A World Without Borders

 The theory of an Ancient Global Empire suggests that long before recorded history, humanity lived under a single worldwide civilization

-The theory of an Ancient Global Empire suggests that long before recorded history, humanity lived under a single worldwide civilization.
-According to this idea, there were no borders, no nations, no competing languages or religions.
-The Ancient Global Empire was unified — culturally, technologically, and socially — until a global catastrophe or war shattered that world forever.
+Hello!
+Have you heard of Great Tartary?
+There’s a theory called the Ancient Global Empire, which proposes that long before the dawn of recorded history, humanity lived under the rule of a single global civilization.
+According to this idea, there were no borders, nations, competing languages, or religions.
+The Ancient Global Empire was united—culturally, technologically, and socially—until a global catastrophe or war destroyed the world forever.

-This theory challenges the modern historical narrative and raises a provocative question: what if division is not humanity’s natural state, but a constructed one?
+This theory challenges the modern historical narrative and raises a provocative question: what if division isn’t humanity’s natural state, but rather an artificial one?
+You’re familiar with the expression “divide and conquer,” right?
+Let’s continue.

 The Ancient Global Empire and a Unified Human Civilization

-Supporters of the Ancient Global Empire theory argue that humanity once functioned as a single, interconnected civilization.
+Proponents of the Ancient Global Empire theory argue that humanity once functioned as a single, interconnected civilization.
 People moved freely across continents.
-Knowledge was shared rather than guarded.
-Architecture followed similar principles worldwide, and symbols repeated across distant regions, suggesting a common origin rather than coincidence.
+Knowledge was passed down from generation to generation, not kept secret.
+Architecture followed similar principles across the globe, and symbols were repeated in different regions, indicating a common origin rather than chance.

-Instead of fragmented cultures developing independently, the world may have operated as one system — with shared technologies, a common worldview, and possibly even a universal language or mutually intelligible forms of communication.
+Rather than disparate cultures developing independently, the world may have functioned as a single system—with shared technologies, a common worldview, and perhaps even a universal language or mutually understood forms of communication.

 A Global Catastrophe That Ended the Ancient Global Empire